-Psychiatry – Professional Education
+Psychiatry and Behavioral Health – Professional Education

 Penn State College of Medicine and Penn State Health Milton S. Hershey Medical Center are committed to establishing and maintaining high-quality Graduate Medical Education training programs.

 To learn more about educational programs in Psychiatry, call

 Our institution provides the diverse patient population, dedicated faculty, excellent clinical and basic science departments, and nationally recognized research programs required to create an environment optimal for learning and for the development of future leaders in the art and science of medicine.

 We offer a variety of psychiatry residencies and fellowships, including Psychiatry Residency, and Child and Adolescent Psychiatry Fellowships.

 See all psychiatry residency and fellowship opportunities listed below.

 We offer a four year accredited residency training program for up to 20 residents, accepting approximately four to five residents each year.

 Child and Adolescent Psychiatry Fellowship